 21+ | Terms and conditions apply

-A Horse of the Year as a 2-year-old, there were still some doubts about “Big Red” as he entered the starting gate for the Kentucky Derby.
+The 1972 Horse of the Year as a 2-year-old, there were still some doubts about “Big Red” as he entered the starting gate for the Kentucky Derby.
 Coming into the big race off an upset loss, Secretariat would quickly end those doubts.

-With a final time of 1:59.40, the soon-to-be Triple Crown winner set a track record for 1 1/4 miles at Churchill Downs which still stands, as he pulled away from Sham to win by 2 1/2-lengths.
+With a final time of 1:59.40, the soon to be Triple Crown winner set a track record for 1 1/4 miles at Churchill Downs which still stands, as he pulled away from Sham to win by 2 1/2-lengths.

 Amazingly, the Penny Chenery-owned star went on to set track records in both the Preakness and Belmont Stakes on his way to immortality.
-All three are records that still stand 50 years later.
+All three are records that still stand more than 50 years later.

 With a blazing fast pace in front of him, Monarchos ran right by the race favorite, Point Given, and everyone else on the way to Kentucky Derby glory.
-His stunning stretch drive carried him to a going away 4 3/4-length romp over the long-shot runner-up Invisible Ink.
+His stunning stretch drive carried him to a going away 4 3/4-length romp over the long shot runner-up Invisible Ink.

 Trained by John T. Ward, Jr. the gray son of Maria’s Mon was the second-fastest winner of the Kentucky Derby, but actually just behind the runner-up to Secretariat, Sham, who is credited as the second-fastest to run the race, 28 years earlier.